Magnus-G/Process/type-treatments.md

 * Who is talking, to whom?
 Dream up a spokesman for the message.
 Would it be James Earl Jones?
 Barbara Walters?
 Walter Cronkite?
 Listen to voices.
 What typefaces do they suggest?
 * Where or when is it?
 History, place, setting, atmosphere and environment all speak voices -- voices that are visually inherent in typefaces.
 * What is its posture?
 What is the attitude?
 If a face hasn't suggested itself to you yet, perhaps its posture will.
 Is it running fast?
 Is it slumping?
 Is it standing erect at attention?
 Is it sensually reclined?
 [Source](http://www.graphic-design.com/Type/voice/index.html)
+* Start with the body text font.
+* Check to see if it handles the Il1 test --- the uppercase letter "i", the lowercase "L" and "1" should be discernible.

 Serifs
 -------